Linda Austin Dance

 Bio

-In 1998, needing a more expansive and stable environment for the creation of work, Austin moved to Portland, Oregon, bought a small church which became her studio and, with lighting designer Jeff Forbes, founded the performing arts non-profit Performance Works Northwest.
+In 1998, needing a more expansive and stable environment for the creation of work, Austin moved to Portland, Oregon, bought a small church, and with lighting designer Jeff Forbes, converted the space into a dance studio cum small performance venue and founded the performing arts non-profit Performance Works Northwest.
 PWNW serves as parent organization for Linda Austin Dance as well as the catalyst for other projects such as the 2008 Tuning Project, curated by Karen Nelson, which brought Tuning Score innovator Lisa Nelson and Contact Improvisation founder Steve Paxton, to work intensively with a group of talented dancer/improvisors from around the country.
 Since her move back to the west coast, Austin’s performance has been presented at PWNW, Conduit, On the Boards’ Northwest New Works, Velocity, and PICA’s TBA Festival, while making occasional forays back to NYC.

 Awards include the Foundation for Contemporary Arts Merce Cunningham Award (2017), a Fellowship in Performing Arts from the Regional Arts & Culture Council (2014), as well as Fellowships from the New York Foundation for the Arts (1992) and the Oregon Arts Commission (2007 & 2019).
-Her work has been supported by the Regional Arts & Culture Council, the Paul G. Allen Family Foundation, and Movement Research, as well as residencies at the Ucross Foundation, Djerassi and Robert Wilson’s Watermill Center.
-Her writing has appeared in The Movement Research Performance Journal, Tierra Adentro (Mexico), the literary journal FO A RM and a 2003 collection from MIT Press, Women, Art & Technology.
+Her work has been supported by the Regional Arts & Culture Council, the Paul G. Allen Family Foundation, and Movement Research, as well as residencies at the Ucross Foundation, Djerassi Resident Artist Program, PICA’s Creative Exchange Lab, the Ellis Beauregard Foundation and Robert Wilson’s Watermill Center.
+Her writing has appeared in Berm, The Movement Research Performance Journal, the literary journal FO A RM and a 2003 collection from MIT Press, Women, Art & Technology.

 Artist Statement